 Integrative medicine: The providers at University Hospitals Connor Integrative Health Network can help treat chronic pain using specialized services that embrace the benefits of providing healing with a more holistic approach.
 Services include:

 Interventional procedures: Interventional pain management uses pain blocking techniques such as surgical procedures, electrostimulation, radiofrequency procedures, injections or nerve blocks, or other methods to help manage pain symptoms.
 Sometimes interventional procedures may be used in conjunction with other pain management techniques, such as therapy and prescription medications, as part of a multidisciplinary plan for managing pain.

 - Medication management

 Medications are an integral part of managing pain.
 However, pain management medications should not be equated with opioid narcotics.
-Opioid narcotics are used to manage terminal pain often related to cancer but have not been shown to be effective in the long-term management of non-cancer related pain.
+Opioid narcotics might be used to manage acute pain and terminal pain often related to cancer but have not been shown to be effective in the long-term management of non-cancer related pain.

 Often, chronic pain may have a neuropathic component.
 In this case, atypical pain medications including anti-seizure and antidepressant medications are used.
 These have a proven record in the management of neuropathic pain.

 Medication management is only one part of the overall treatment for pain, which often involves other measures including physical therapy, minimally invasive interventions, and other modalities such as psychological interventions and complementary therapies.